richgel999/ufo_data/bin/anon_pdf.md

 *   [http://www.nicap.org/articles/MirarchiArticle.htm](http://www.nicap.org/articles/MirarchiArticle.htm)
 *   [https://sohp.us/collections/ufos-a-history/pdf/GROSS-1951.pdf](https://sohp.us/collections/ufos-a-history/pdf/GROSS-1951.pdf)

 **(PUBLIC DOMAIN)** - 1952 — Former Naval officer and consultant to Lockheed-Vega and Glenn L. Martin Co.
-Thomas Townsend Brown proposes Project Winterhaven to the US military.
+Thomas Townsend Brown proposes **Project Winterhaven** to the US military.

 Brown proposes using Stanford Research Institute (SRI), University of Chicago, The Franklin Institute, the Glenn L. Martin Co’s Research Institute for Advanced Studies (RIAS), Lear Inc., Jansky & Bailey, Brush Development Co., and Hancock Manufacturing Co. to create flying disc craft for the US military that can travel in excess of 1,800 mph in all levels of atmosphere.
 This is a peculiar hypothetical framework as it didn’t involve several major aerospace contractors and instead chose to subcontract to several entities outside of US aerospace.
 It is allegedly rejected.

 *   [https://www.thomastownsendbrown.com/hydro/winterhaven.pdf](https://www.thomastownsendbrown.com/hydro/winterhaven.pdf)

 >**_Note_**: According to author Nick Cook, Air Force Office of Special Investigations (AFOSI) and Office of Naval Research (ONR) documents show an interest of USAF Maj.
-Gen. Victor E. Bertrandias’s visit to the Townsend Brown Foundation when it was proposing Project Winterhaven.
+Gen. Victor E. Bertrandias’s visit to the Townsend Brown Foundation when it was proposing **Project Winterhaven**.
 ONR’s Willoughby M. Cady writes that Townsend Brown’s claims of gravitational anomalies are not well documented, and suggested the Navy and Air Force not pursue the disc designs.
 >*   [https://archive.org/details/huntforzeropoint0000cook/page/33/mode/1up](https://archive.org/details/huntforzeropoint0000cook/page/33/mode/1up) (p33)

 >**_Note_**: In 1955, Brown worked for French aerospace company SNCASO and ran his flying disc designs in a vacuum, where they performed even better than in atmosphere.
 SNCASO merged with Sud-Est a year later and canceled Brown’s contract.